ToniWonKanobi/theoveranalyzed.net/posts/about.md

 After months of hearing on my favorite [podcast][2] various advertisements for [Squarespace][3], I took the plunge and started my own blog in [early 2014][4]: TheOverAnalyzed.
 I had no formal web development or design background, but I am a quick learner and a pretty well-rounded nerd.
 Blogging seemed like an outlet as well as a way to learn some new things.

 Consequently, Versions 1 through [2.5][5] of the site were built on the Squarespace platform, across a couple of its templates.
 Version 1 was mostly stock, but about 6 months after starting the site, I accessed their Developer Platform, hoping it would allow me to tweak the site even more.
 I was exposed to HTML, CSS, and JavaScript---languages I knew nothing about previously.
 Based on what I learned from stalking other people's CSS, as well as what I gathered from all corners of the internet, I employed tons of [hacks][6] to make everything appear how I wanted.
 CSS isn't particularly easy to get right on the first try.
 But when things finally worked out, boy was it a [great feeling][7].
-Check out posts tagged [TheOverAnalyzed][8] for a history of the site's various stages of development.
+(Check out several [posts][8] surrounding the site's various stages of development.)

 I eventually found that even on Squarespace's Developer Platform, not *everything* was open for tweaking.
 Ultimately, too many simple tasks were made difficult using Squarespace, and too *few* difficult tasks were made simple using Squarespace.
 I knew I wanted something better, but wasn't sure I had the skills to leave a CMS and take on a self-hosted website.